KHALL3891/osticket-postinstall/README.md

 <img src="https://i.imgur.com/T8V8KH9.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 This is the inside process of setting up a Service Level Agreement between the client and the agent.
+Here is where the agent/admin can set the priority level of issuse

 </p>
 <br />